Morgan Griffith: Texas v. Pennsylvania

 On January 6, 2021, Griffith was one of the 147 Republican members of Congress who objected to certifying the 2020 presidential election.

 Defense

 In September 2021, Griffith was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.

 Griffith was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

 Big Tech

 In 2022, Griffith was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

+Fiscal Responsibility Act of 2023

+Griffith was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Israel-Palestine

+Griffith voted to support Israel following the October 7 attacks.

 Personal life

 Griffith and his wife, the former Hilary Davis, have three children.
 He is an Episcopalian.

-In 2014 Griffith founded the Congressional Friends of Wales Caucus in honor of his Welsh heritage.
+In 2014, Griffith founded the Congressional Friends of Wales Caucus in honor of his Welsh heritage.